wvary/docs/docs/dtmanage.md

 > **Note:** The token lifetime values you enter will not actually set these values in your hadoop configuration, it is only meant to inform the DataTorrent platform of these values.

+Docker configuration is optional.
+For more details, refer to the [Docker Configuration](/services/#configuring-docker) section.